zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 [...]
 ```

+[TODO: Update output to match a clean machine]

+Notice that the `myapp` cookbook was uploaded because it's version changed.

-### Apply your cookbook
+## 4. Apply your cookbook

-It's time to apply what you've done so far to your node.
-After you configured Apache, you bootstrapped a node and ran your cookbooks.
+When you bootstrapped your node, your node did an initial check-in to the Chef server and ran `chef-client` against the run-list.

 To update your node's configuration, let's run `knife ssh` to apply your updated cookbook.

-Choose the same option you did earlier when you bootstrapped your node.
+Choose the same option &ndash; either to use a user name and password or key-based authentication &ndash; that you did earlier when you bootstrapped your node.

-#### Option 1: Use a user name and password
+### Option 1: Use a user name and password

 Replace `{address}` with your remote node's external address, `{user}` with your username, and `{password}` with your password.